earth774/thai-address-finder/README.md

 - 📋 **Utilities** - Get lists of provinces, districts, and sub-districts
 - 🇹🇭 **Thai Language Support** - Full support for Thai text search and matching

+## Live Demo (React)

+- Try the interactive React demo: [Thai Address Finder Demo](https://earth774.github.io/thai-address-finder-demo/)
+- The demo uses this npm package directly, so the behavior matches what you get after installing.

 ## Installation

 ```bash